crscobar/smol_8oi/README.md

 1. High Speed in SW: (i.e., minimizing dynamic instruction count for the Hash program).
 2. Low Cost in HW: (i.e., making your CPU’s hardware design simplified).

-We were able to reduce the hashing dynamic instruction count from 50K+, to 515!
+We were able to reduce the dynamic instruction count for hashing from an initial 50K+ to 515!